raballew/okd-the-hard-way/.github/CONTRIBUTING.md

 ## Bug Reports

-While the OKD The Hard Way is designed to be a reliable, it is not bug free, and we can't fix what we don't know, so please report liberally.
-If you're not sure if something is a bug or not, feel free to file a bug anyway.
+While the OKD The Hard Way is designed to be a reliable, it is not bug free, and we can not fix what we do not know, so please report liberally.
+If you are not sure if something is a bug or not, feel free to file a bug anyway.

-If you have the chance, before reporting a bug, please [search existing issues](https://github.com/raballew/okd-the-hard-way/issues), as it's possible that someone else has already reported your error.
-This doesn't always work, and sometimes it's hard to know what to search for, so consider this extra credit.
-We won't mind if you accidentally file a duplicate report.
+If you have the chance, before reporting a bug, please [search existing issues](https://github.com/raballew/okd-the-hard-way/issues), as it is possible that someone else has already reported your error.
+This does not always work, and sometimes it is hard to know what to search for, so consider this extra credit.
+We will not mind if you accidentally file a duplicate report.

 Opening an issue is as easy writing an e-mail to one of the contributors and filling out the fields.
-Here's a template that you can use to file a bug, though it's not necessary to use it exactly:
+Here's a template that you can use to file a bug, though it is not necessary to use it exactly:

 ```txt
 <short summary of the bug>